 Kecak: Watching This Traditional Performance Is A Bali Must Do

 Heading to Bali?
 You must watch a kecak!

-My friends and I threw ourselves into the crazy of Bali traffic and drove south to the Bukit peninsula.
+My friends and I threw ourselves into the Bali traffic frenzy and drove south to the Bukit peninsula.
 We got lost a few times but eventually made it to the temple.
 We saw the ocean and the monkeys and decided to stay for the Kecak performance at sunset.
-It’s a wonderful cultural performance and I recommend paying the whopping $7 for it.
-The backdrop of the Bukit peninsula is amazing.
-What a glorious day and night it was.
-I was so proud of my driving skills and returning safely to our accommodations.
+If you’re planning your Bali trip, I recommend paying the $7US entrance to see kecak.
+The backdrop of the Bukit peninsula together with the performance is amazing.

 What is kecak?